voronianski/soundcloud-audio.js/README.md

 #### `next()`

-Skip to the next track in playlist to play.
+Skip to the next track in playlist to play (returns a Promise).

 #### `previous()`

-Return to the previous track in playlist.
+Return to the previous track in playlist (returns a Promise).

 #### `seek(DOMEvent)`